xlandscape/XSprayDrift-Component/README.md

 * `HabitatLulcTypes` - A comma-space separated list of numerical identifiers relating to habitat LULC types.
 A string with global scale.
 Values have no unit.
-* `FieldDistanceSD` - The standard deviation of a normal distribution that varies the field-habitat distance on a per-application base.
+* `FieldDistanceSD` - The standard deviation of a normal distribution that varies the field-habitat distance on a per-application basis.
 A float with global scale.
 Value has a unit of m.
 * `EPDistanceSD` - The standard deviation of a normal distribution that varies the field-habitat distance on a per-exposure path base.
 A float with global scale.
 Value has a unit of m.
 * `ReportingThreshold` - The smallest exposure that is reported by the module.
 A float with global scale.
 Value has a